Algorithmic Complexity of Newton’s Method for Computing $\sqrt{x}$

 return int(a1)

-Let’s go back to the more general situation of a twice-differentiable function $f$.
-The quadratic convergence of Newton’s Method for such a function $f$ comes from the Taylor expansion.
+Returning to the more general situation of a twice-differentiable function $f$, the quadratic convergence of Newton’s Method for such a function $f$ comes from the Taylor expansion.
 Again, let $r$ be the true root (so $f(r) = 0$) and $x_k$ our guess.
 So $e_k = x_k - r$.
 The Taylor series expansion around $r$ gives $f(x_k) = f’(r)e_k + \dfrac{f’‘(r)}{2!}e^2_k+…$

 Thus, $e_{k+1} = x_{k+1} - r = x_k -r - \dfrac{f(x_k)}{f’(x_k)} = e_k -\dfrac{f(x_k)}{f’(x_k)}$.
 Subbing in $f(x_k) \approx f’(r)e_k + \dfrac{f’‘(r)}{2!}e^2_k$